List of Los Angeles Angels seasons

 In 1997, The Walt Disney Company bought ownership in the team.
 As such, the team name was changed to reflect the actual city the team played in while renovations were done for the stadium, which took corporate branding that referred to it as "Edison International Field of Anaheim", which stayed that way until 2003.
 Losing a one-game tiebreaker for the AL West in 1995 was the closest the Angels were to reaching the postseason in the 1990s.
 However, the Angels steadily grew talent in the next few years that soon made them a relative contender, done under manager Mike Scioscia.
 In 2002, the Angels went from losing 87 games to winning 99 to set a franchise record for wins at the time while making the postseason for the first time in sixteen years.
 They would roll to a World Series victory during the postseason, which included winning the final two games while facing elimination.
 Arte Moreno bought the team from Disney after the season ended.
 In the next twelve seasons, the Angels would reach the postseason six times.
 Despite seeing two players awarded the American League's Most Valuable Player award four times (2016, 2019, 2021, 2023) over the next couple of years, the Angels, all under Moreno's leadership as owner, have failed to reach the postseason since 2014 and have had ten straight losing seasons from 2016 to 2025, the greatest stretch of losing seasons in franchise history and currently the longest drought of reaching the postseason among all teams in the league.

 The Angels in total have completed 63 seasons in Major League Baseball, qualifying for the postseason ten times with one World Series championship (2002).
-The Angels are the only team in all of MLB to have never lost 100 games in a season.